University of Leeds Classics Network

 We now work with 11 schools across the county, over half of which have introduced classics from scratch with our support.
 We cover a vast geographical region with diverse demographics and work closely with teachers to find the best route into classics for their school.

-To date, we have trained non-specialist teachers to offer Latin in primary and secondary schools and have just launched our first Greek club.
-Among our achievements this year, we have:
+To date, we have trained non-specialist teachers to offer Latin in primary and secondary schools and have just launched our first ancient Greek club.
+Among our achievements in the 2018-19 academic year, we have:

 - trained 15 Newly Qualified teachers at Farnley Academy to teach classics across the curriculum at Key Stage 3.